jsntv200/redant-home/jobs/senior-javascript-developer.md

 * code review PRs before they are merged, and have a pretty tight release flow
 * aim for 12 factor in all our work

 In terms of actual front end technology, the picture is a bit blurry right now.
-Everything we do is Ruby, but sometimes this is a single Rails app, and sometimes separate (JRuby API, Angular FE).
+Everything we do is Ruby, but sometimes this is a single Rails app, and sometimes separate (JRuby API, [ReactJS](/technology/reactJS/ "ReactJS") FE).
 But all of this is constantly evolving - we’re also evaluating React and let’s not even bring up testing frameworks.

 The things we make are typically large web applications, which we call [digital products](/blog/products/defining-a-digital-product/ "").
 Have a look at our [portfolio](/portfolio/ "") to get a better idea of the some of the projects we work on.